SAFETY, LAND USE REGULATIONS & EMERGENCIES:

 Due to the long overall distance, riders will be required to maintain a prudent and reasonable average speed.

 The route includes gas stations where the riders must obtain and pay for their own fuel.
 These gas stations will be in the rider’s road book.
-If a rider runs out of fuel and a support vehicle provides fuel, there will be a time penalty of 30 minutes.
+If a rider runs out of fuel and a support vehicle provides fuel, there will be a time penalty of 30 minutes added to that days stage.

 GOOD SAMARITAN TIME CREDIT: Every participant Must render aid for an injured person discovered along route.
 Any rider that renders aid will have a time modification equal to the amount of time they rendered aid.
 When you stop to assist another rider/person who needs immediate medical assistance, or a life or death situation, you will immediately notify 911.
 If it has not been done by another rider or Good Samaritan and give the street, road, highway location or longitude and latitude in the backcountry.